rudazhan/osrm-backend/docs/doc_ruda/osrm.md

     - level: an individual graph in the CH with a distinct number of nodes, indexed from 0 (the original graph) and up.
     - core network: the highest level built for the CH.
     - core node: nodes in the core network, i.e. nodes that remain uncontracted at the highest level of the CH.
-    - unpacking: expand a path on the core network potentially with shortcut edges (sequence of EdgeBasedNode `NodeID`) down to a path on the original edge-expanded graph (sequence of directed compressed segment `NodeID`).
+    - unpacking: expand a path on the core network potentially with shortcut edges (sequence of edge-based node `NodeID`) down to a path on the original edge-expanded graph (sequence of directed compressed segment `NodeID`).

 Notation: